Pathway to a Four Year College - UC/CSU

 * The grades the student earned in those courses.

-* The scores on national tests like the SAT or ACT.
+* The scores on national tests like the SAT or ACT no longer required for UC/CSU.

 * The involvement in extracurricular activities (sports, clubs, church groups, work, and volunteer work.)